tdwg/dwc/docs/rdf/index.md

 Data providers make use of a variety of identifiers to refer to resources they wish to provide.
 These identifiers might be locally unique within the provider's database, or they might be globally unique.
 Providers have sought to make their identifiers globally unique through such means as "Darwin Core Triplets" (institutionCode:collectionCode:catalogNumber) and creation of [UUIDs](http://www.iso.org/iso/home/store/catalogue_ics/catalogue_detail_ics.htm?csnumber=62795).
 However, only identifiers in the form of [IRIs](https://datatracker.ietf.org/doc/html/rfc3987) can be valid subjects of statements (known as RDF triples) in RDF, so neither "Darwin Core Triples" nor UUIDs can be used in unmodified form for that purpose.
 IRIs are a superset of a narrower form of identifiers known as Uniform Resource Identifiers ([URIs](https://datatracker.ietf.org/doc/html/rfc3986)) that can be used in place of IRIs.
 This document will refer exclusively to IRIs with the understanding that URIs may be used in place of IRIs.

-The most familiar form of IRI is a Uniform Resource Locator (URL) which not only identifies a resource, but provides information about retrieving an information resource (i.e., a resource that can be transmitted in electronic form) such as text in the form of an HTML web page.
-However, in general IRIs can also identify non-information resources (physical or conceptual entities) that are not transmittable electronically, e.g., `<http://bioimages.vanderbilt.edu/contact/kirchoff#coblea>`, a person.
+The most familiar form of IRI is a Uniform Resource Locator (URL) which not only identifies a resource, but also provides information about retrieving an information resource (i.e., a resource that can be transmitted in electronic form), such as text in the form of an HTML web page.
+In general, IRIs can also identify non-information resources (physical or conceptual entities) that are not transmittable electronically, e.g., `<http://bioimages.vanderbilt.edu/contact/kirchoff#coblea>`, a person.
 If a client attempts to retrieve a non-information resource by dereferencing its HTTP IRI, a process called [content negotiation](https://datatracker.ietf.org/doc/html/rfc2616#section-12) is used to refer the client to the IRI of an information resource representation of the non-information resource.
 For humans, this is usually a web page, while for semantic clients (machines) the representation is a document in the form of RDF/XML.
 For more detailed information about IRIs see [part 1 of the Beginner's Guide to RDF](https://github.com/tdwg/rdf/blob/master/Beginners1URIs.md) and the references cited there.

 ##### 1.3.2.1 Persistent Identifiers (normative)

-Best practices dictate that identifiers (known as persistent identifiers or globally unique identifiers: GUIDs) which are used to identify resources of permanent interest SHOULD be globally unique, referentially consistent, and persistent ([TDWG Globally Unique Identifiers (GUID) applicability statement:](http://www.tdwg.org/standards/150/)).
+Best practices dictate that identifiers (known as persistent identifiers or globally unique identifiers: GUIDs), which are used to identify resources of permanent interest, SHOULD be globally unique, referentially consistent, and persistent ([TDWG Globally Unique Identifiers (GUID) applicability statement:](http://www.tdwg.org/standards/150/)).
 If those identifiers are to be used to identify subject resources in RDF, they MUST also be in the form of an IRI.
 This has two implications for data providers.

 First, if a non-IRI globally unique identifier is used to identify a subject resource, it MUST be converted to an IRI by making it conform to a well-known IRI scheme (e.g., a [URN or HTTP IRI](http://www.iana.org/assignments/uri-schemes.html)).
 For example, a UUID can be transformed into a [URN](https://datatracker.ietf.org/doc/html/rfc8141) by prefixing its string representation with `urn:uuid:` as in